Banana upside down cake

 Make the topping

-Get your child to measure out the butter (85g) and sugar (1 cup) and pop them into a small pan.
+Measure out the butter and sugar and pop them into a small pan.
 Heat it slowly, stirring occasionally until it’s all melted and come together.
 Put the mixture into the bottom of your pan and press it down.

 Arrange the bananas to the top of your butter/sugar mixture – this will ultimately be the top your cake.